The crunchy breaded chicken. The delicious katsu mayo. The zingy slaw. It’s a match made in heaven.

 - Total Cost – £9.80 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-- Katsu Mayo time.
+- Katsu mayo time.
 Add 8 tablespoons of mayo to a bowl.
 Add ¾ of a veggie stock cube, a teaspoon of garam masala, 2 teaspoons of curry powder and a tablespoon of runny honey.
 Mix well and set aside.

 - Zingy slaw.
 Grate your radishes and half a cabbage.
 Add to a bowl with 2 teaspoons of sesame oil, the juice of a lime and a large handful of chopped coriander.
 Mix everything together and set aside.

 - Chicken.
 Get three bowls out.
 Add flour to one, 2 eggs to another (whisk them up), and breadcrumbs to the third.
-Dip your chicken thigh in flour, the eggs, then breadcrumbs.
+Dip your chicken thigh in flour, then the eggs, then breadcrumbs.

 - Get a pan on the heat and add a very large glug of vegetable oil.
 Once oil is hot, add your chicken thighs.
 Cook for 3-4 minutes on each side until the breadcrumbs are golden.
 Keep turning the chicken until it is cooked through.